Prabhakar-MishraCS/Watch-Videos-Fast/README.md

 # Watch-Videos-Fast
-The script fetches the most recently uploaded video of your favourite YouTuber and opens up in a separate tab of a browser for us to watch.
+The script fetches the most recently uploaded video of your favourite YouTuber and opens up in a separate/new tab of a browser for us to watch.

-## Setup
+## DIY Setup

-1. Open your terminal and use "pip install selenium"
+1. Import the neccessary packages using the Python package manager (Use PIP INSTALL *'package name'* )
 2. Install WebDriver for your respective browser from the web.
 3. Collect the neccessary requirements such as channel url and exact xpath.